crisarenas/Mapping-Holonomic/README.md

 <img src="Images/initial_configuration.jpg" width="70%">
 </p>

-Now, help the particle filter to converge by moving the robot using teleoperation.
+Now, help the particle filter to converge by moving the robot using teleoperation in a separate terminal.
 ```
 rosrun key_teleop key_teleop.py
 ```